Phil Ockinga

 Phillip Ockinga (born c.
 1980) is an American college football coach.
-He is the former head football coach for Peru State College, a position he has held since 2022 and was relieved in November 2025.
+He is the offensive coordinator and quarterbacks coach for the University of Wisconsin–Eau Claire, positions he has held since 2026.
+Before that, he was the head football coach for Peru State College, a position he held from 2022 to 2025.
 He also coached for Hastings, Fort Hays State, FIU, Hutchinson, Western Illinois, and South Dakota.
 He played college football for Wyoming and Hastings.